 The Project will include construction of new bridge crossing Mā'ili Stream.
-Potential impacts from construction include: introducing sediment into State waters and influence of the ambient pH of stream water via introduction of sediment or cement.
+Potential impacts from construction include: introducing sediment into State waters, influence of the ambient pH of stream water via introduction of sediment, cement or dewatering effluent.

 Step 2: Identify the decision